ghing/nicar_ocr/README.md

-# nicar_ocr
+# Using OCR to extract data from PDFs

-A tutorial on extracting text from PDFs and optical character recognition using tesseract, ImageMagick and other open source tools
+A tutorial on extracting text from PDFs and optical character recognition using tesseract, ImageMagick and other open source tools.

+This is based on the [tutorial](https://github.com/chadday/nicar_ocr) by Chad Day and updated for the Windows PC labs at NICAR 2020.

 ## Introduction

 This class seeks to help you solve a common problem in journalism: Data stored in a computer generated PDF or even worse an image PDF.
 We'll first walk through how to do some quick text extraction using a command line tool.
 Then we'll step up to Optical Character Recognition, or OCR, to work on image files.

+## Some conventions

+We'll use emoji to indicate different kinds of information.

+- 🏃: You should run the command in this code cell as part of the tutorial.
+- 🍎: Run this version of the command if you're on a Mac.
+- 🖥: Run this version of the command if you're on a Windows machine.
+- 📕: Don't run the command in this cell.
+It's just an example for reference.

-## Installation
+## The tools

-First things first, we need to install the tools we'll be using.
+We're using a number of open source software tools to process our PDFS:

 * [Xpdf](https://www.xpdfreader.com/) is an open source toolkit to work with pdfs.
 We'll be using its tool, [pdftotext](https://www.xpdfreader.com/pdftotext-man.html).